anav5704/codeology/src/blogholder/mastering-the-internet-understanding-the-fundamentals-of-http-url-and-more.md

 ---
-title: 'MWeb Mastery: Understanding the Fundamentals of HTTP, URL, and More'
+title: 'Understanding the Fundamentals of HTTP, URL, and More'
 description: >-
   Are you prepared to discover more about the wonderful internet?
 This blog is for you whether you're an absolute rookie or just want to brush up on your